MichaelCurrin/auto-tag/docs/development.md

 ## Run

-Make any changes then run the script.
+Make any changes, then run the script.

 ### Direct